-Experience finding your perfect home with ease and with more fun - register with Woodhouse and let us match your exact property requirements and we will instantly send them to your inbox and text or picture message them to your phone.
+Experience finding your perfect home with ease and with more fun in Cheshunt and Surrounding Areas - register with Woodhouse and let us match your exact property requirements and we will instantly send them to your inbox and text or picture message them to your phone.

 Use our state of the art map search facility or take a virtual tour, experience the latest 3D Walkthrough technology, add properties to your portfolio of favorites and when your ready, book a viewing online – you can even download detailed plans of the property.

 What are the costs?

 The cost of conveyancing will be influenced by several factors:

 - Stamp Duty increase at different rates.
 Click here to instantly calculate the Stamp Duty